mother-of-all-self-hosting/ansible-role-adguard-home/docs/configuring-adguard-home.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `adguard_home_environment_variables_additional_variables` variable

-See its [`docker-compose.example.yml`](https://github.com/httpjamesm/AdGuard Home/blob/main/docker-compose.example.yml) for a complete list of AdGuard Home's config options that you could put in `adguard_home_environment_variables_additional_variables`.

 ## Installing